GuillaumePtj/BOB/README.md

 ### Raspberry code

-Version 1:
-VERSION USED DURING THE DEMONSTRATION
+**code actually runing into the robot**
 The raspberry and the STM communicate in UART.
-The raspberry sends the positioning data destined for a single motor to the STM with the following frame:
+The raspberry sends the positioning data destined for a single motor to the STM with one single data frame of 7 bytes.
-- Start of frame (On 2 bytes, only 1 are sent)
-- Engine number (on 1 byte)
-- Engine angle (On 2 bytes)
-- Direction of rotation (On 1 byte)
-- Rotation Speed (On 1 byte)
-- End of frame (On 2 bytes only 1 are sent).

-Version 2:
-DRAFTED BUT NEEDS TO BE IMPLEMENTED LATER
+In order we have:  start of frame, engine number, engine angle, direction of rotation, rotation Speed, end of frame.

+**Drafted but needs to be implemented later**
-We take the base of version 1 except that this time we seek to direct the motors with the coordinates according to the X, Y, Z positions of our reference.
+We take the base of the first code except that this time we seek to direct the motors with the coordinates according to the X, Y, Z positions of our reference.
-The frame sent is the following one :
+The frame sent is the following this time made of :  Start of frame, Position along X and around X, Position along Y and around Y, Position along Z and around Z, End of frame.
-- Start of frame (On 2 bytes, only 1 are sent)
-- Position along X and around X (On 2 bytes)
-- Position along Y and around Y (On 2 bytes)
-- Position along Z and around Z (On 2 bytes)
-- End of frame (On 2 bytes only 1 are sent).

 More information in the "matrix" section

-predictable :
-implement this code in interrupt

 ### STM32 code

-Receive the data frame by UART :
+Step to receive and use the data frame by UART :
-- UART port initialization: baud rate: 9600  in interrupt mode
+- UART port binary speed: 9600  in interrupt mode
 - In CallBack function : Set a flag then receive the data frame into an integer array
 - In the main function : We split the data written in the array
 - Send the data to the motors